CS-495-Historical-Sites/remnant/documentation/docs/Documentation/Website/Development_Environment.md

 ### Run

 To run the website in development mode, run `npm run dev`.
+The app is configured to send requests to our AWS server, but that can be changed by editing the file `website/src/ServerUtil.ts`

 ### Build